Going Green & Giving Back

 Commitment to Environmental Responsibility

 Our Vessels: All of our vessels comply with current Environmental Protection Agency and Coast Guard regulations regarding emissions, and several of our vessels have been outfitted with environmentally-friendly engines and other innovations to further reduce emissions and save fuel.
-The Star of the Northwest and Spirit of Adventure were repowered in 2015 with brand new EPA Tier III fuel efficient and low emissions engines.
-The Viewfinder has an EPA Tier II fuel efficient and low emissions engine.
+The Star of the Northwest, Spirit of Adventure, and our new vessel the Kenai Fjords 360 are equipped with EPA Tier III fuel-efficient and low emissions engines, and the Viewfinder is equipped with an EPA Tier II fuel-efficient and low emissions engine.
 The Glacier Express has a platinum injection system to further reduce emissions.
+We will continue to invest in technology to reduce fuel usage, emissions, noise, and wake.

 Marine Research and Wildlife Rehabilitation: Major Marine Tours partners with the Alaska SeaLife Center to promote marine research and wildlife rehabilitation in Alaska.
 Our guests are invited to donate to the Alaska SeaLife Center at the time of reservation to raise funds for the Wildlife Response Program, which responds to and rehabilitates wildlife that has been abandoned, stranded, or injured throughout Alaska.
 Additionally, all of the proceeds from our boarding photos are donated to the Alaska SeaLife Center and we conduct other fundraisers throughout the year to benefit the SeaLife Center.
 Additionally, we have helped the Alaska SeaLife Center release rehabilitated wildlife into Kenai Fjords National Park from our vessels.